 Note that the BIOS screens pictured on these pages are intended for guidance in setting up your system's BIOS.

-BIOS versions are subject to constant change and revision, therefore your computer's actual screens may appear slightly different from those pictured on these pages.
+BIOS versions are subject to constant change and revision, therefore your computer's actual screens may appear slightly different from those pictured on these pages mistakes. return to BIOS and Load Optimized Defaults (press F9).

 BIOS Settings Warning